Macdonald index from 3d TQFT: Macdonald index formula

-It has been suspected that there should exist an IR formula analogous to \cite{Cordova:2015nma} for the Macdonald index since the Schur and Macdonald indices count the same set of states.
-This is also motivated by the observation that $E_q(X)$ is identical to the Schur index of a free hypermultiplet.
-Therefore, one can think of replacing $E_q(X)$ by $E_{q, t}(X)$ given as \cite{Song:2016yfd}
+It has been suspected that an analogous IR formula should exist for the Macdonald refinement.
+This is partly motivated by the observation that $E_q(X)$ is identical to the Schur index of a free hypermultiplet.
+Therefore, one can consider replacing $E_q(X)$ by $E_{q, t}(X)$ given as \cite{Song:2016yfd}

-which is the same as the Macdonald index for a `free' hypermultiplet.
-By observation, we find that at least in the canonical chamber, where all the nodes are either sink or source, we find the following ad hoc IR formula:
+which indeed computes the Macdonald index of the free hypermultiplet theory.
+Empirically, we find that the following ad hoc modification computes the Macdonald refinement:

-That is, we have separated source/sink nodes to be distinct.
-We replaced $E_q(X_\gamma)$ by $E_{q, t}(X_\gamma)$ for the odd (source) nodes, and replaced $E_q(X_\gamma)$ by $E_q(\hat{X}_\gamma)$ for the even (sink) nodes.
-To evaluate the index, we first need to expand the above expression in terms of $q$-series and collect all the generators $X_\gamma$'s and $\hat{X}_\gamma$'s to the right.
-Namely, we write in the form of